Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 The picture below shows a system that is composed of:

-- Project A: that implements a time-critical control algorithm running on a independent processor #2.
+- Project A that implements a time-critical control algorithm running on a independent processor #2.
-- Project B: which is a diagram of a cloud connected IoT application with Machine Learning (ML) functionality.
+- Project B that is a cloud connected IoT application with Machine Learning (ML) functionality.
-- Project C: that is the data model of the Machine Learning algorithm and separate to allow independent updates.
+- Project C that is the separate data model of the ML algorithm allowing independent updates.
-- Project D: that implements the device security (for example with TF-M that runs with TrustZone in secure mode).
+- Project D that implements the device security (for example with TF-M that runs with TrustZone in secure mode).

-In addition such systems may have a boot-loader that can be also viewed as another independent project.
+In addition, such systems may have a boot-loader that can also be implemented as another independent project.

 ![Related Projects of an Embedded System](./images/Solution.png "Related Projects of an Embedded System")

-At the level of the `*.csolution.yml` file the `target-types:` and `build-types:` are managed, so that a common set is available across all `*.cproject.yml` files the system.
+At the level of the `*.csolution.yml` file, the `target-types:` and `build-types:` are managed, so that a common set is available across all `*.cproject.yml` files the system.

 - `target-types:` typically describe a different hardware target system.

 - `build-types:` typically describe a build variant of the same hardware target system.

-Both  for
-  peripherals and the same hardware configuration, but may compile a different variant (i.e. with test I/O enabled) of an application.
+Both types are used for peripherals and the same hardware configuration, but may compile a different variant (i.e. with test I/O enabled) of an application.

 **Related Projects: `iot-product.csolution.yml`**